Francesco Grillo: Education and early career

-After graduating in economics from LUISS Guido Carli, he obtained an MBA from Boston University as a Fullbirght scholar.
+After graduating in economics from LUISS Guido Carli, he got an MBA from Boston University as a Fullbirght scholar.
 In 1995 he became an associate at McKinsey, where he applied tools typically used in multinational companies within other contexts, such as the evaluation of public policies.

 Having left McKinsey, Grillo founded consultancy firm Vision & Value and think tank Vision.
-Both companies focus research efforts on the effects of the Internet industrial revolution on businesses, cities, and governments.
+Both companies focus on the effects of the Internet industrial revolution on businesses, cities, and governments.

-In 2012, Grillo obtained a PhD in "Political Economy" at London School of Economics and Political Science with a thesis on factors that enable growth across different regions in the new millennium.
+In 2012, Grillo earned his PhD in "Political Economy" at London School of Economics and Political Science with a thesis on the factors that enable growth across different regions in the new millennium.
 Grillo's thesis contests the conventional hypothesis that greater R&D expenditure necessarily generates a more rapid growth of GDP.
 While at Oxford Internet Institute and St Antony's College at University of Oxford and at Scuola Superiore Sant’Anna in Pisa, Grillo continued this line of research along with one ranging from pensions to regional development.